jasonrusso123/Jason-Russo-Projects/README.md

-Included in this repository are a variety of projects I have implemented during my time as a Computer Science Student.
+Included in this git are a variety of projects I have created during my time as a Computer Science Student.
-PolyLinkedList allows for the addition, subtraction, exponent, multiplication, evaluation, and modulus functions of polynomials implemented as linked lists.
-These functions operate in O(n), O(n), O(n^2logn), O(n^2), O(n), and O(n^2), respectively.
+PolyLinkedList allows for the addition, subtraction, exponent, multiplaction, and modulus functions of polynomials implemented as linked lists.
 AVLVector implements the functionality of a vector, albeit in O(log n) time.
 This is done by creating an AVL tree sorted by rank without the inclusion of an internal rank factor.
-The functions included are insert, delete, rank-of, and search.
+Finally, BPTree implements a B+-tree, albeit without pointers.
+Insert, delete, and search work exactly as in a typical B+-tree, the only difference being the use of a 2-dimensional array of characters rather than typical nodes with pointers.